PavanRangani/docs/docs/prd/tasks/task-instance.md

 - For `Delete` task,
   - Only `Restore` action is applicable.
   - Show deleted by user name and delet date in the header.
 For e.g. `Task deleted by Keith V. on Apr 21, 2021`.
-- All three tab Shows profile picture of whole RACI team of the task so that user can know about RACI team (who will get notification for this message).
-Profile pictures are shown in order of RACI.
-Means first Responsible, then Accountable, then Consulted and then informed.
+- All three tab shows profile picture of whole RAI team of the task so that user can know about RAI team (who will get notification for this message).
+Profile pictures are shown in order of RAI.
+Means first Responsible, then Accountable and then Informed.
 On hover of this profile picture, shows [tooltip](./task-instance.md#profile-picture-tooltip) message.
   - If the task has more profile pictures, it shows hidden.
 (Never appears on the next line.)
   - If a user does not have a profile picture then the default profile picture will appear.

 ### Details tab
   - If the `Due Date` of the open task is overdue then shows it in red colour.
   - Open task can be edited anytime.
-  - Shows links for: Entity, Responsible, Accountable, Consulted, Informed
+  - Shows links for: Entity, Responsible, Accountable, Informed
   - `Due date` field: For `Multi-Step` task, it shows data range between Smallest subtasks to Highest subtask due date.
   - On click of Roles, open that users view dialog on same page.
   - If a task has `Task Source` and `Date`, then it shows like `{Task Source} {Date}` otherwise shows `-`.